kulbir-ahluwalia/Learning-to-use-terminal-git-tmux-jupyter/README.md

 mkdir OOP
 cd OOP/
 ```
 To create a new repository on the command line:-
 ```
+#to create a readme file
-echo "# gittest" >> README.md  #to create a readme file
+echo "# gittest" >> README.md

-git init # to initialize empty git repository in the directory /home/kulbir/Documents/OOP/.git/
+# to initialize empty git repository in the directory /home/kulbir/Documents/OOP/.git/
+git init

-git add README.md  #to add the readme file
+#to add the readme file
+git add README.md

-git commit -m "first commit"  #to commit your file and save your changes, comment regarding the purpose of the commit in double quotes
+#to commit your file and save your changes
+#The comment regarding the purpose of the commit is written in double quotes
+git commit -m "first commit"

-git remote add origin https://github.com/kulbir-ahluwalia/OOP_Python.git  #to add the remote origin, link the local directory on PC to GitGub directory git push -u origin master   #to push your changes
+#to add the remote origin, link the local directory on PC with the GitHub directory
+git remote add origin https://github.com/kulbir-ahluwalia/OOP_Python.git

+#to push your changes
+git push -u origin master
 ```

 To push an existing repository from the command line:-
 ```
 git remote add origin https://github.com/kulbir-ahluwalia/OOP_Python.git
 git push -u origin master
 ```